Divorce by Mutual Agreement

 • The lawyer can help you understand what you are entitled to, as well as any obligations you will have.
 They’ll help you to reach a fair agreement with the other party.
 The lawyer will also fill out the necessary paperwork which will state the terms of the settlement.

-• Getting legal advice reduces the likelihood of having to vary the divorce order, because engaging a lawyer makes it more likely that you will get it right first time, based on the correct legal advice.
+• Getting legal advice reduces the likelihood of having to vary the divorce order because engaging a lawyer makes it more likely that you will get it the right, based on the correct legal advice.

 • Hiring a specialist lawyer means you understand from the outset what you can and cannot get in the settlement, so you will not waste time arguing over something you are not able to get.
 Time and money will therefore be saved.